 Scalar Product – the angle between two vectors, properties of scalar product, and applications of the dot product.
-Vector product, right-handed and left handed systems, properties of vector product, applications of the cross product.
+Vector product, right-handed and left-handed systems, properties of vector product, applications of the cross product.

-Product of three vectors – Scalar triple product, properties of the scalar triple product, vector triple product, vector product of four vectors, scalar product of four-vectors.
+Product of three vectors – Scalar triple product, properties of the scalar triple product, vector triple product, vector product of four vectors, scalar product of four vectors.

 5. Analytical Geometry of Three Dimensions

-Direction cosines – direction ratios – equation of a straight line passing through a given point and parallel to a given line, passing through two given points, angle between two lines.
+Direction cosines – direction ratios – equation of a straight line passing through a given point and parallel to a given line, passing through two given points, the angle between two lines.

-Planes – equation of a plane, passing through a given point and perpendicular to a line, given the distance from the origin and unit normal, passing through a given point and parallel to two given lines, passing through two given points and parallel to a given line, passing through three given non-collinear points, passing through the line of intersection of two given planes, the distance between a point and a plane, the plane which contains two given lines (co-planar lines), angle between a line and a plane.
+Planes – equation of a plane, passing through a given point and perpendicular to a line, given the distance from the origin and unit normal, passing through a given point and parallel to two given lines, passing through two given points and parallel to a given line, passing through three given non-collinear points, passing through the line of intersection of two given planes, the distance between a point and a plane, the plane which contains two given lines (co-planar lines), the angle between a line and a plane.